The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 If you want to get the most out of your prescription drug benefits, check with your plan to see what extras it offers.

-- Order 90-day supplies.
-Some plans will offer incentives if you order a 90-day supply of medicine.
+- Order 90- or 100-day supplies.
+Some plans will offer a lower cost-share on 90- or 100-day supply of medicine.
 Even if the price is the same, it’ll mean fewer trips to the pharmacy and less chance you’ll miss a refill.

-- Opt for home delivery.
-Your plan may offer a home delivery option for prescription drugs.
-Check to see if there’s an incentive for ordering your medication through the mail.
-For example, some Medicare Advantage plans through Aetna offer lower costs on mail-order prescriptions as a way to keep members compliant with their medication.
+- Opt for delivery.
+Your plan may offer a delivery option for prescription drugs.
+Check to see if there’s a lower cost when you order medication through the mail.
+For example, some Aetna Medicare plans offer lower costs on mail-order prescriptions.

 Research your plan options thoroughly based on your prescription drug needs, costs and convenience.
 You don’t want to be saddled with unnecessary drug expenses, so finding the right plan for you at the right price means one less thing you’ll have to worry about.